Princeton-Competitive-Programming/princeton-competitive-programming/pages/spring26/contest.md

 ## Prizes

-Prizes are TBA.
-There will be 3 prizes per pool, awarded in the following order:
+Prizes are a 3D Printer, AirPods, Portable Chargers, and more.
+There will be 3 prize pools, awarded in the following order (each student picks a prize following this order):

  * 1st place General
  * 1st place Freshmen/Sophomores